hibyemy/mayday/README.md

 # Mayday
-A website that allows you to send an urgent message to your emergency contacts at the click of a button!
+An app taht allows you to see if your in danger!

 Developed for the Congressional App Challenge.